 Referencing differs from the above two techniques in the way that it has to be mention inside the text and at the end of text too.

 The in-text referencing is the same as “citation”.

 However, the references have to be mentioned at the end.
 Reference is actually the details of the authors and sources which are cited in the text only.

 The difference between the references and bibliography is that bibliography has all the sources along with the authors and publishers, from which you got any sort of help during your work.
 However, the reference list is only for cited sources.

-For a better understanding, you can have an in detail view of bibliography through the article given write a dissertation bibliography.
+For a better understanding, you can have an in detail view of bibliography through the article given to write a dissertation bibliography.

 Why is important to reference?

-Referencing is the tool which simultaneously makes you able to appreciate the other author’s writings and to acquire the plagiarized free data.
+Referencing is the tool which simultaneously makes you able to appreciate the other author’s writings and to acquire the plagiarised free data.
 It’s better to reference your writing and keeping it influential rather than paraphrasing and losing the weight of your argument.
-This also reflects your deep study of the subject matter and your hard work.
+This also reflects your deep study of the subject and your hard work.